A Complete 5-Day Kyoto Itinerary

 Transportation in Kyoto

-Kyoto has six different train lines that run intercity and two subway lines that run north-south or east-west.
-Here is the train and subway map.
 In addition to the train and subway, Kyoto has an extensive public bus system.
 One of the best things about buses in Kyoto is that they cover almost everywhere in the city whereas the trains and subways are a bit more limited.
-The only downfall is that the buses take much longer to get to places than the train or subway.
+The only downfall is that the buses often take longer than trains and buses often get very crowded, especially during high tourism and rush hours.
+I always recommend accounting for extra time between activities when visiting Kyoto because it often takes longer to get from place to place.

 Where is the Best Place to Stay for Your Kyoto Itinerary?

-Budget-Friendly and Convenient Access: Kyoto Ibis Styles Hotel
+Kyoto Ibis Styles Hotel

-One of our recent favorites is Kyoto Granbell Hotel which is conveniently located in the heart of Gion.
-The stunning architecture and details make this hotel appear like a five-star luxury property, however, the prices are affordable!
-Another thing we love about Kyoto Granbell Hotel is the spacious rooms and the option to have king-sized beds which aren’t as common in Japan.
+One of our recent favorites is Kyoto Granbell Hotel which is conveniently located in the heart of Gion making it a great spot to get to and from most of the attractions on this 5-day Kyoto itinerary.
+The stunning architecture and details make this hotel appear like a luxurious boutique property, however, the prices are affordable!

 Another perk of staying in the Kyoto Granbell Hotel is the large hot spring for guest use that is surrounded by a beautiful garden view.
 They also offer bicycle rentals for hotel guests as well as coin laundry which we utilized during our stay.

-Boutique Luxury and Charm: Hotel Mume
+Boutique Luxury and Romantic Charm

+One of the many highlights of Hotel Mume is the impeccable service.
 In the evenings before we left, the staff was sure to ask us where we were going or if we needed any suggestions on places to eat or visit.
-The staff would make calls and reservations that allowed us to spend less time planning and more time enjoying ourselves.
+The staff would also make calls and reservations that allowed us to spend less time planning and more time enjoying Kyoto.
+Mume also offers a complimentary happy hour with beverages and snacks every afternoon and a delicious breakfast each morning.

 Other Places to Stay in Kyoto